-- They believe that anaesthetists are best placed to deliver the required care, having the most appropriate skills and experience to allow for assisted dying/assisted suicide. - "As a group of professionals, anaesthetists are very well placed to facilitate assisted dying.
+They believe that anaesthetists are best placed to deliver the required care, having the most appropriate skills and experience to allow for assisted dying/assisted suicide.
+For this reason, there is the desire for the RCoA to be involved.

+"As a group of professionals, anaesthetists are very well placed to facilitate assisted dying.
 We have the knowledge and skills to do this safely and compassionately.
-The risk if we oppose the legislation or do not engage, is that the procedure would be undertaken by an individual who lacked the skills, resulting in things going wrong." - "Anaesthetists/intensivists have particular expertise in end-of-life care and should be involved in decision-making around this issue rather than simply executing wishes of other stakeholders." - "Anaesthetists are in a unique position to administer drugs for euthanasia.
+The risk if we oppose the legislation or do not engage, is that the procedure would be undertaken by an individual who lacked the skills, resulting in things going wrong."

+"Anaesthetists/intensivists have particular expertise in end-of-life care and should be involved in decision-making around this issue rather than simply executing wishes of other stakeholders."

+"Anaesthetists are in a unique position to administer drugs for euthanasia.
 I think we are the best qualified doctors to relieve pain and end suffering in terminally ill patients.
 Also, we have experience in discontinuing life support in intensive care type environments so are familiar with ending of life when this is the best course of action for the patient."